What harmful conditions do the guards have? Harmful production factors

 List of harmful factors:

 1. Allergens are substances that cause allergic reactions.
-This is ammonia, nitrogen, phthalic aldehyde,
+These are ammonia, nitrogen, phthalic aldehyde,

 2. Carcinogens are substances that cause malignant formations, they are not excreted from the body.
-These include hydrochloride, phenyl, iron pentacarbonite.
+These include hydrochloride, fiphenyl, iron pentacarbonite.

 3. Chemicals that affect the reproductive functions of the body.
 These are metals and chemical compounds based on them.

-4. Fibrogens are substances deposited in the lungs that contribute to the formation of hardened tissue...
-These include cement, asbestos, fused corundum, albor, boron or silicon carbide, diamonds, cokes and others.
+4. Fibrogens are substances that settle in the lungs, promoting the formation rough tissue.
+These include cement, asbestos, electrocorundum, albor, boron or silicon carbide, diamonds, cokes and others.

-6. Physical factors - radiation, vibration, noise, labor intensity, heat radiation, increased or decreased temperature, light environment.
+6. Physical factors - radiation, vibration, noise, labor stress, thermal radiation, increased or decreased temperature, light environment.

-7. Labor process factors - physical overload, sensory stress.
+7. Labor process factors - physical overload, sensory load.

 List of some types of hazardous work: